 This is a rare palm that can reach up to 10 feet in height, with perfectly round 4 foot fronds.

-Kids can also get hands on with the small playground and outdoor area.
+Kids can also get hands on with the small conservation interpretation and outdoor area.

-The Water’s Edge area is open all year long, weather permitting or unless otherwise stated.
+Water’s Edge area is open all year long, or unless otherwise stated.

 5. Silent Night at the Zoo

-Silent Night at the Cheyenne Mountain Zoo is hosted monthly on the first Wednesday between 5:30 and 7:30pm.
+Silent Night at the Cheyenne Mountain Zoo is hosted monthly on the first Wednesday, May through August and on Saturday September 11th, between 5:30 and 7:30pm.

-During this night each month the zoo invites you to silently enjoy the full zoo experience, excluding the Sky Ride or carousel attractions.
+During this night each summer month the Zoo invites you to silently enjoy the full zoo experience, excluding the Sky Ride or carousel attractions.